ardiesan/engineers-log/_posts/2022-12-01-PHP-Coding-Convention.md

 Can you see the difference?
 It is clear that by just properly defining variables correctly it is much easier to understand.

-Additional information for variable when working with Strings in PHP, when declaring string variable with value in it, it is important reminder when you wan to concatenate strings, A space must be inserted before and after the dot for better readability of your code.
+Additional information for variables when working with Strings in PHP, when declaring a string variable with value in it, is an important reminder when you want to concatenate strings, A space must be inserted before and after the dot for better readability of your code.

 String example: